JoepVanlier/JSFX/README.md

 #### Filter Dynamics
 The extent of modulation on the filter can be set with the outer mouse button.
 This will showed a greyed area that will show the extent of the dynamics being applied.
 When the dynamics are at maximum, the parameter value will be at the full extent of this greyed area.

-#### A few notes/tips/warnings:
-- _When tweaking, enable Automatic Gain Control to protect your ears from resonance issues.
-This rescales the volume so that the RMS value post filter is the same as the input level (meaning that you can leave the post fader at 0 dB).
-You can transfer the estimated gain to the post-gain fader with the outer mouse_.
-- Play with the Pre-Gain / Drive.
-It can make a huge difference for both the filters and the waveshaper.
-- Some filters such as the MS-20 (my fav), Rezzy and CEM/SSM saturate quite nicely when driven.
-These can be used without wave-shaper to get a cleaner distortion.
-- Not all filters are unconditionally stable, so that means that some can bite your head of and end in a sad click.
-Most are though.
-- Some originate from music fora (Diode ladder, Karlsen ladder), others I implemented from papers (Expensive Moog, the phasers), others I modeled after circuit boards or diagrams found online (Kr0g, SSM, CEM) and some I circuit bended into existence (Experimental, Rezzy, Phase Mangler).
-- The filters, all IIRs are not meant to be clean, many of them saturate in non-linear ways and add a lot of color to your sounds.
-- The routing on each filter is different.
-For some the waveshaper is inside the filter feedback, for others it is a pre or post processing step.
-Deciding where to put the waveshaper was done subjectively.
-- The nonlinear filters are more expensive since they solve a nonlinear system of equations at every sample.
-For all of the nonlinear filters I have also implemented a linearized variant and if you don't use the filter in its saturation range, it is better to use the linear variants for performance reasons.
-- ZDF in the filter name stands for Zero Delay Feedback, which means that there is no extra delay present in the feedback loop.
-- Spline waveshaping is significantly more expensive than atanh or fast waveshaping.
-It can also cause instability in some filters where the spline is in the feedback loop.
-Yet, because a lot of sonic sweetspots exist that make use of this, I have decided to still expose the ability to do this.
-Tread lightly.
-- Have fun with dynamics.
-Motion makes everything better.
-- Feedback can be used to fatten up filters and in some cases regain control of the resonance.
-If you want some fatness/resonance fighting, _keep the delay firmly placed at zero_.
-The feedback delay chain has the exact opposite polarity of the resonance in most chains, so in this mode, it will fight with the resonance to sort of choke in on itself (see diode ladder or ms-20 for this effect).
-This can make the resonance less ringey, more chunky and a lot more pleasant to listen to.
-Note that the global feedback is not ZDF.
-Also note that using feedback, reduces the maximum number of spline nodes by two.
-- For phasey effects, use feedback with larger delays.
-Note however that then you're in the danger zone, because once resonance starts boosting resonance, things get real dicey.
-I would always recommend playing with this only if you have AGC on.
-- Morph mode (under routing) allows you to interpolate between filter A and B. Note however, that morph mode eats one node of the spline.

 # Tone Stacks
 ![Tone Stacks](https://i.imgur.com/giyF29j.jpg)